 SCORING & SETTLEMENT

-After the completion of an event, contest, or stage, GridRival will wait a maximum of 24 hours for any potential penalties or violations to be noted by the official sanctioning body.
-If no penalties or violations are pending, GridRival may grade picks, settle the contest or stage, and award prizes based on the official results listed at the time.
+After the completion of a contest, GridRival will wait a maximum of 24 hours for any potential penalties or violations to be noted by the official sanctioning body.
+If no penalties or violations are pending, GridRival may settle the contest and award prizes based on the official results listed at the time.

 IF SUBSEQUENT PENALTIES ARE ISSUED AFTER OUR SETTLEMENT PROCESS IS COMPLETED, GRIDRIVAL WILL NOT REFUND PAYOUTS OR RESCORE THE EVENT.